alan-phobos/opengrok-navigator/README.md

    - Right-click and select "Copy OpenGrok URL" from the context menu
 4. The URL will be copied to your clipboard

+### Searching in OpenGrok

+1. Optionally, select text in the editor that you want to search for
+2. Use one of the following methods:
+   - Press `Ctrl+Shift+F` (Windows/Linux) or `Cmd+Shift+F` (Mac)
+   - Right-click and select "Search in OpenGrok" from the context menu
+3. If you had text selected, it will search for that text.
+Otherwise, you'll be prompted to enter a search term
+4. The search query will be quoted for an exact match (e.g., `"searchTerm"`)
+5. OpenGrok search results will open in your browser

 ## How It Works

 The extension: